-United States v.
-Navajo Nation (No. 07-1410) - On May 13, 2008 the United States filed a petition for seeking review of a decision by the U.S. Court of Appeals for the Federal Circuit which concluded that under the network of federal statutes and regulations relied upon by the Navajo Nation, there are substantive sources of law that establish specific trust duties that mandate compensation for breach of those duties.
+UNITED STATES v.
+NAVAJO NATION (No. 07-1410) - On May 13, 2008 the United States filed a petition seeking review of a decision by the U.S. Court of Appeals for the Federal Circuit which concluded that under the network of federal statutes and regulations relied upon by the Navajo Nation, there are substantive sources of law that establish specific trust duties that mandate compensation for breach of those duties.
 The Federal Circuit held that the "Navajo Nation has a cognizable money claim against the United States for the alleged breaches of trust and that the government breached its trust duties."
 This case is part of the on-going litigation between the Navajo Nation and the United States which reached the Supreme Court in 2003 on the question of whether the Indian Mineral Leasing Act of 1938 (IMLA) and its implementing regulations constituted the requisite substantive source of law.
-Holding that the IMLA did not constitute the requisite substantive source of law, the Court remanded the case for further proceedings on the question of whether other federal statutes and regulations provided the required source of law.
-The brief in opposition of the Navajo Nation is due on June 12, 2008.
+Holding that the IMLA did not constitute the requisite substantive source of law, the Court remanded the case for further proceedings on the question of the Navajo Nation is due on July 14, 2008.